aleksei-berezkin/typique/docs/Configuration.md

     "plugins": [
       {
         "name": "typique/ts-plugin",
+        "generatedNames": {
+          // See below
+        },
+        "include": ["*.ts", "*.tsx"],
-        "exclude": "**/api/*"
+        "exclude": "node_modules",
+        "output": {
+          // See below
         }
+      }
     ]
   }
 }
 ```

-## classNames
+## generatedNames

-Configures suggesting the class names as completion items and their validation.
-See the [separate doc](./ComposingClassNames.md) on it.
+Configures how Typique generates and validates the class and variable names.
+See the [separate doc](./ComposingClassAndVarNames.md) on it.

 ## include, exclude